OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  - The index methodology can be found [here](index_methodology.md)  detailing how the different indices are calculated
  - If there are stricter restrictions on a weekend, we record these stricter policies for just the Saturday and Sunday dates, and the less stringent ones on weekdays, so each data point accurately reflects the situation in that country on that given day
  - If coding a country with a contested government or multiple ruling parties, we follow the guidance to code the dominant tendency, and record the policies of the more formalised government, or the one which governs the larger proportion of the population
--  *Some examples that could indicate a 1:*
-   - In Santa Catarina, Brazil (SC), the state government issued a Decree recommending elderly people to stay home and only go outside for necessary activities
-- *Some examples that could indicate a 2:*
-   - In New Zealand, staff and visitors were “to stay away from aged care facilities” if they felt ill, and to be symptom free from any flu and cold for 48 hours before visiting
-- *Some examples that could indicate a 3*:
-    - Under its Emergency Powers Act, the Finnish government used its emergency powers to ban visitors from care institutions, health care units and hospitals, with some family exceptions on a case-by-case basis